Symplectic log Kodaira dimension $-\infty$, affine-ruledness and unicuspidal rational curves: Introduction

 \section{Introduction}

 Pseudoholomorphic curve theory and Seiberg-Witten theory are two phenomenal tools opening the door for exploring the topology of closed symplectic $4$-manifolds.
 In \cite{McDuffrationalruled}, McDuff shows that the existence of an embedded symplectic sphere of self-intersection number $\geq 0$ implies the ambient manifold to be symplectic rational or ruled.
-By symplectic rational or ruled manifold, we mean a closed symplectic $4$-manifold diffeomorphic to the blowup of $\CC\PP^2$ or an $S^2$-bundle over a Riemann surface.
+By symplectic rational or ruled manifold, we mean a closed symplectic $4$-manifold diffeomorphic to the blowup of $\CC\PP^2$ or the blowup of an $S^2$-bundle over a Riemann surface.
 On the other hand, the groundbreaking work (\cite{TaubesSWandGr}) by Taubes which relates the Seiberg-Witten invariants to Gromov invariants on symplectic manifolds allows us to find embedded symplectic surfaces in certain cases.
-Encapsulating these two celebrated work by McDuff and Taubes, along with the $b_2^+=1$ Seiberg-Witten wall crossing formula by Kornheimer-Mrowka \cite{KM94} and more generally Li-Liu \cite{LiLiuWallcrossing}, leads to the following important result discovered independently by Liu and Ohta-Ono.
+Encapsulating these two celebrated work by McDuff and Taubes, along with the $b_2^+=1$ Seiberg-Witten wall crossing formula by Kronheimer-Mrowka \cite{KM94} and more generally Li-Liu \cite{LiLiuWallcrossing}, leads to the following important result discovered independently by Liu and Ohta-Ono.
 It provides a simple characterization of symplectic rational ruled manifolds only involving the numerical pairing between the cohomology class of $\omega$ and the symplectic canonical class $K_{\omega}$.
+Here $K_{\omega}\in H^2(X;\ZZ)$ is defined by $K_{\omega}:=-c_1(TX,J)$ for any $\omega$-compatible almost complex structure $J$; this is well-defined (independent of $J$) up to deformation of $\omega$.

-\begin{theorem}[\cite{LiuAiKo,OhtaOnoc_1positive}] Let $(X,\omega)$ be a closed symplectic $4$-manifold such that $\omega\cdot K_{\omega}<0$, then $(X,\omega)$ must be a symplectic rational or ruled manifold. \end{theorem}
+\begin{theorem}[\cite{LiuAiKo,OhtaOnoc_1positive}] Let $(X,\omega)$ be a closed symplectic $4$-manifold such that $[\omega]\cdot K_{\omega}<0$, then $(X,\omega)$ must be a symplectic rational or ruled manifold. \end{theorem}